 - 1. Press the Mode button until TEST PRG is displayed. - Select the test to run by pressing the SELECT button once to show LEDSONLY, or twice to display LED+TRIP. - A. If the LEDSONLY test is selected, pressing the ENTER/RESET button will run the test.
 All the LEDs should illuminate during the duration of the test.
-If any error is found, an error code will be displayed and the RELAY FAIL light will remain illuminated.
+If an error is found, the error code will be displayed and the RELAY FAIL light will remain illuminated.
 The test lasts approximately five seconds.
-No output relays will be operated or will change status.

-B. If the LED+TRIP test is selected, pressing the ENTER/RESET button will then display TestRun?.
+No output relays will operate or change status. - B. If the LED+TRIP test is selected, pressing the ENTER/RESET button will then display TestRun?
 To run the test the ENTER/RESET button must be pressed again.
 At this point the test will run and all of the output relays will also be operated.
 The test lasts approximately five seconds.